0atman/noboilerplate/scripts/32-rust-is-written-in-rust.md

 notes:

-'rewrite it in rust' is so prevalent because in rust your whole stack can be in the same language, and often in the same project

-Instead of executing your web code inside a web server, the web server is a rust library to your application code.
+The Rust language is so flexible that instead of executing your web code inside a web server, the web server is a rust library to your application code.

 Instead of interfacing with frontend javascript, your frontend is written in Rust, executing faster than react or svelt inside the browser in webassembly.